SAPM Malik urges CWAs to boost overseas employment opportunities for Pakistanis

 Furthermore, he stressed the essential role of CWAs in catering to the needs and resolving issues faced by overseas Pakistanis during their stay abroad.
 This comprehensive approach is designed to ensure the well-being and seamless integration of Pakistani expatriates in their respective host countries.

 “The Ministry of Overseas Pakistani and Human Resource Development reiterates its commitment to spearheading initiatives that fortify global employment prospects for Pakistanis.
-This strategic meeting signifies a significant stride towards realizing this vision and underscores the Ministry’s dedication to the welfare and prosperity of overseas Pakistanis,” remarked SAPM Jawad Sohrab Malik at the conclusion of the meeting.
+This strategic meeting signifies a significant stride towards realizing this vision and underscores the Ministry’s dedication to the welfare and prosperity of overseas Pakistanis,” remarked SAPM Jawad Sohrab Malik after the meeting.